crystallam/beagleboneblack-mqtt-greenhouse/README.md

 });
 ```

-+++4.
+###4.
 Send command message from AirVantage to BBB

-Here we say, we want to define 2 parameters, and we will connect the associated sensors to the pin 35 and 38 on the Header P9.
+Here we want to define 2 parameters and the associated analog input pins with the sensors connected.

 ```javascript
 var temperaturePin = "P9_35";
 var luminosityPin  = "P9_38";
 ```

-+++4.
+###5.
 Read the sensors value from AirVantage

-We want to read the sensor value in this session:
+Here we want to read the sensor values on a regular basis:
-..* Every 60 seconds (you can update the frequency as you like, see the end of this section)
+* The analog input pins will be read, and the values will be "published" every 60 seconds
-..* Define the data names "greenhouse.temperature" and "greenhouse.luminosity" that you'll use to identify the data with you AirVantage application model
+* Please note that we have declared the data names "greenhouse.temperature" and "greenhouse.luminosity" that you'll use to identify these parameters later on AirVantage
-..* A try loop has been integrated, such that if there is any error when reading the analog inputs, the code will still move on
+* The try/ catch has been added, such that even there may be error when reading the input values, the code will still move on
-..* We then use the MQTT "publish" function to send the timestamp and the sensor values to AirVantage
+* We then use the MQTT "publish" function to send the read sensor values with the time stamp

 ```javascript
 setInterval( function loop() {